redux-saga/redux-saga/docs/introduction/BeginnerTutorial.md

 - connect the Saga middleware to the Redux store

-We will makes the changes to `main.js`
+We will make the changes to `main.js`

 ```javascript
 // ...